[Administrative Regulation]

 Briggs v.
 American Medical Response, 4302 CRB-3-00-9 (September 24, 2001).

-CRB denied motion to submit into evidence doctor’s report and preliminary correspondence between attorneys concerning respondents’ attempt to obtain certain test results.
-Tests in question had been performed over a year earlier, and doctor’s revised medical report—which was based solely on those test results—could have been obtained before formal hearing if their need had been anticipated.
-See, Briggs, § 31-298, § 31-301.
+CRB denied motion to submit into evidence doctor’s report and preliminary correspondence between attorneys in re: respondents’ attempt to obtain certain test results.
+Tests had been performed over a year earlier, and revised medical report—which was based solely on those test results—could have been obtained before formal hearing if the need had been anticipated.
+See also, Briggs, § 31-298, § 31-301.
 Factual findings.

 D’Amico v.
 State/Dept. of Correction, 4287 CRB-5-00-9 (August 3, 2001).